Ahazii/CritterCatcherAI/WARP.md

 **Processing**:
 1. Frame extraction (5 frames for objects, 10 frames for faces)
-2. Parallel AI inference (CLIP for objects, face_recognition for people)
+2. Parallel AI inference (YOLOv8 for objects, face_recognition for people)
 3. Decision tree based on priority and confidence scores

 **Output**: Videos moved to `/data/sorted/<class>/` with original filenames preserved